Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

 - Huerter's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Kings average 103.2 per game, ninth-highest among NBA teams.

-- On the glass, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per game.
+- The Warriors allow 43.3 rebounds per contest, ranking 15th in the league.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.
+- In terms of assists, the Warriors have allowed 25.7 per contest, 15th in the NBA.

-- The Warriors are the 23rd-ranked team in the league at allowing threes, giving up 12.9 made 3-pointers per contest.
+- In terms of 3-pointers, the Warriors are ranked 23rd in the league, allowing 12.9 makes per contest.

 Kevin Huerter vs. the Warriors